ckarwin/AMEGO_X_Simulations/Simulation_Challenge/README.md

 events in histogram = 2188

-generated events = 976447 (this is the last line of the .sim file.
-TS 952758)
+generated events = 976447 (this is the last line of the .sim file)

 Area of surrounding sphere = 70685.8 (from the geometry file)